 - 1. Ensure that Distributed TETware is installed on each system that will participate in the demonstrations. - 2.
 Verify that the tccd daemon is running on the system(s) and that it has permission to access and modify both the tet root directory and the test suite root directory hierarchy. - 3.
 Ensure that you know the name of the tet-root directory on each system. - 4.
-If you have installed the version of Distributed TETware which uses the socket network interface, you should ensure that an entry for each participating system exists in the systems.equiv file on each system.
+If you have installed the version of Distributed TETware which uses the socket network interface, you should ensure that entries allowing access by the participating systems exist in the systems.equiv file on each system.
 On a UNIX system this file is located in the tet user's home directory.
-On a Windows NT system this file is located in the directory specified by the value of the HOME environment variable which is in effect when teed is started, or in teed's current working directory if no HOME variable is present.
+On a Win32 system this file is located in the directory specified by the value of the HOME environment variable which is in effect when teed is started, or in teed's current working directory if no HOME variable is present.